viewstools/docs/Conventions/README.md

 Book
 ```
 In design tools, we tend to duplicate elements in the layout to represent the lists.
-In production, we use lists with data passed dynamically from props.
+In production, we use lists with data passed dynamically from external data.

 ## Design System folders
 Any folders you create inside of the `src` in your project will be recognized by